Clouder0/ClouderBlog/content/en/post/BuildAnkiNoteImporter.md

   - Programming
 ---

+**This is the start of my project [AnkiImporter](https://github.com/Clouder0/AnkiImporter).**

+Magnificent changes have been made and AnkiImporter is now a mature tool.
+In this passage, you can see its origin.

 ## Why

 Recently, we have to make many Anki cards from the specifically formatted text.
 The repeating work is boring somehow, thus a tool to automate it may be an option.